dobromir-hristov/vuecommunity/docs/guide/community/job-market.md

 No one is expecting you to know them all, but the more you know, the better first impression you will make.

   - Multi level component communication - Vuex, Buss or other pub-sub mechanism, Vue Events - Know when you should chose one over the other, pros and cons of them.
   - Popular Vue framework knowledge - When does it make sense to use a framework and when not.
 Which one can fit for the job without major rewrite of styles or functionality.
+Is one following better UX practices than the other?
   - Mobile Device Framework - Should you go with a PWA, Native code compiled or Cordova Hybrid app.
 Pro's and Cons of each.
   - Large Form Handling - How to handle large, complicated forms, reuse common logic across components, data validation.
   - Code Reusability - Methods of sharing code across components - Mixins, Factories, Services, Store Actions, Utility Functions, these can make a big difference in large applications.